About the Georgia Board of Nursing

 On August 22, 1907, the Georgia General Assembly passed legislation to create what would become known as the Georgia Board of Nursing.
 The newly created Board was tasked with regulating the growing field of registered professional nurses, as well as overseeing registered nursing education programs.
 The new legislation authorized then Governor M. Hoke Smith to appoint five members to the Board that would act on behalf of the citizens of Georgia.
 As such, on September 23, 1907, the first members of the Board were appointed and sworn into office.
 Less than a month later, on October 19, 1907, the first meeting of the Georgia Board of Nursing was called to order.

-Tammy Bryant, RN, MSN - President, Practical Nursing Education Member
+Tammy Bryant, MSN, BSN, RN - President, Practical Nursing Education Member

-Merry Fort, RN, BS, Vice-President Nursing Service Administration Member
+Merry Fort, BSN, RN - Vice-President, Registered Nursing Service Administration Member

-Darrell W. Thompson, RN, DNP, ACNP-BC, FNP-BC - Registered Nursing Education Member
+Darrell W. Thompson, DNP, ACNP-BC, FNP-BC, RN - Registered Nursing Education Member

 Cynthia Summerlin, DNP, MSN, RN, FNP-C, Registered Nursing Education Member